 The first range of devices that use flexible OLED displays are not really flexible from the user perspective.
 The device maker bends the displays, or curves it - but the final user is not able to actually bend the device.
+These first-gen flexible OLEDs are adopted many premium smartphones, for example the Samsung edge-type Galaxy phones or Apple's iPhone X and Xs.
 Besides the beautiful designs, a flexible OLED has several advantages especially in mobile devices - the displays are lighter, thinner and more durable compared to glass based displays.

 The latest flexible OLED news: